About 8 in 10 American voters say the Trump-Biden debate did not influence their choice.

 Biden tried to start a conversation about the events of January 6, 2021, when a group of Trump supporters stormed the Congress building in an attempt to disrupt the certification of the Democrat's victory in the presidential election.
 After the assault, it became known that five people had died, in particular a police officer.
 In the summer of 2023, Trump was charged with four criminal counts as part of a case involving attempts to overturn the election results.

 Trump tried to “get off the topic” and insisted that there were no calls for rebellion in his speech to fans.
-And that he said that people would go to Capitol Hill “peacefully and patriotically.”
+And that he said people would march to Capitol Hill “peacefully and patriotically.”

 But he didn't mention that he also told his supporters that they "wouldn't have a country anymore" unless they marched on the Capitol and "fight like hell" against the "rigged" election.